Seated Yoga Seal Pose - Upavistha Yoga Mudra

 Step 5

-Inhale and lift the hips up, rolling on to the crown of your head.
-Press the arms forward and keep the fingers interlaced but allow the palms to separate.
+Inhale as you lift your hips, rolling onto the crown of your head.
+Extend your arms forward and maintain the interlaced fingers, allowing your palms to separate.

 Step 6